-5 Certifications in Accounting.
-There are several certifications accounting graduates can obtain to add some pop to their resumes.
-Accountants are not required to be certified, but many volunteers to become certified so they can specialize in specific areas of accounting and make themselves more valuable to potential employers.
+There is no requirement for Accountants to be certified.
+But many volunteers become certified so they can specialize in specific areas of accounting and make themselves more valuable to potential employers.
 The more certifications an accountant can earn, the more credentials the accountant will be able to add to his or her title.
 Here are a few of the certifications accountants might consider pursuing.

 - Certified Public Accountant